-April received her degree in Child and Adolescent Development from California State University Fullerton and is completing her Masters in Early Childhood Development with an emphasis on Leadership and Organizational Change.
+April received her degree in Child and Adolescent Development from California State University Fullerton and completed her Masters in Early Childhood Education with an emphasis on Leadership and Organizational Change.

 Winner of the Althea B. McLaren award in Arts in Early Childhood and the Robert B. McLaren award in Children’s Moral Development.